Post updated August 9, 2020

 One particular Facebook Group that I joined a few years back, which I believed would help me create the type of homelife I desire, has turned out to be a scary place to hangout.
 Whereas the group’s title is exactly what I thought I was seeking, the conversations held there—especially this year—have not reflected the group’s name.
 It feels like the group is being shaped or molded by the moderators and admins.
 More and more, I’m beginning to wonder if this is because it’s an American election year.

 The group is a “moms” group.
-It is international, with members around the world, but predominately American.
+It is international, with members from around the world, but its membership is predominately American.
 It’s supposed to support spirituality and the crunchy kind of lifestyle I dabble with in different forms.

 At first, I felt like this was being done to help keep the peace.
 We’ve all seen these sorts of groups get out of hand with drama at times.
-Unfortunately, I kept seeing certain voices silenced and other voices amplified, as the conversations were clearly being steered.
+Unfortunately, I kept seeing certain voices silenced and other voices amplified, certain messages promoted and other messages removed as the conversations were clearly being steered.
 All this within a moms support group.

-This moms group is a large group, a couple thousand followers, and new members are added daily.
-I’m distressed by the fact that these unsuspecting members are being (very politely) force-fed a politically-charged message by a seemingly benign group, which flaunts a name that in my opinion does not reflect the hidden undercurrent being peddled.
+This moms group is large–a couple thousand followers–and new members are added daily.
+I’m distressed by the fact that, amid the childcare and faith dialogue, these unsuspecting members are being (very politely) force-fed a politically-charged message by a seemingly benign group, which flaunts a name that in my opinion does not reflect the hidden undercurrent being peddled.

-I’m not looking to be politically persuaded by a Facebook Group of moms that is supposed to be trading in motherly and spiritual support.
-The political stance held by the administrator and the moderators is getting so apparent, in fact, I’m beginning to wonder if someone is getting paid to spin the message.
+The truth is, I’m not looking to be politically persuaded by a Facebook Group of moms that is supposed to be trading in motherly and spiritual support.
+I understand the need to vent frustrations over current events, but the political stance held by the administrator and the moderators is getting so apparent, I’m beginning to wonder if someone is getting paid to spin the message.

 There are plenty of Facebook Groups for politics.
 There are Facebook Groups for professionals to network.
 There are Facebook Groups for learning a new trade, or new diet, or new hobbie.
-Facebook even opened an avenue for businesses to create groups that foster customer feedback, since mall surveys are pretty much a thing of the past.
+Facebook even opened an avenue for businesses to create groups that could foster customer feedback and can help determine the future of the brand–you know, since mall surveys are pretty much a thing of the past.